mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 asynchronous communication.
 As kind of like a glue between like Git and Github.
-So for it's like, if you want to ping somebody about like a pull request or an issue, like you would basically do that on twist and then, you know, they will go to hit, get up to, you know, solve the issue, like look at the specific problem or whatever else.
+So for it's like, if you want to ping somebody about like a pull request or an issue, like you would basically do that on twist and then, you know, they will go to hit Github,you know, solve the issue, like look at the specific problem or whatever else.
 Uh, yeah.
 So I still think you kind of like need to another layer.
 Like a lot of teams use Slack.
 Like we don't.
 So like our stack is mostly like asynchronous and this helps a lot.
 Yeah.
 **Michaela:** [00:20:53] Yeah, Twist is definitely something I want to talk with you about.
-Well, it's sort of very similar to it's a communication platform, so yeah, similar to Slack, but has a different focus, right?
+Well, it's sort of very similar to it's a communication platform, similar to Slack, but has a different focus, right?
 So it's really designed for asynchronous communication instead of synchronous chats.
 And so what was your idea behind Twist?
 Why did you come up with this idea and why?
 Why go for a very.
 For this broad problem of communication and